bengfarrell/rgf-blog/content/blog/2009-11-06-cider-cocktails-at-the-umstead-bar-and-lounge-cary.md

 ![](http://www.thegourmez.com/gourmez/photos/umstead001.jpg)

 Both of the warm drinks could have been bumped up a few notches in temperature, and I say that as someone who hates burning her tongue when she sips her coffee.
 The ingredients were apple cider, Tuaca, and orange-flavored rock candy.
-The Tuaca was a great match for the apple cider - I can sometimes find it too cloying in other drinks.
+The Tuaca was a great match for the apple cider—I can sometimes find it too cloying in other drinks.
 Rock candy is an old-time favorite, so it was fun to bite some off before it melted into the drink.
 It imparted a very light orange flavor to the cider.

 ![2 stars](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_chicken11.gif "rating_chicken11")